 5. Don't fall on the Norwegian ice and get 4 broken ribs like I did, Christmas 2007.
 Chest injury can trigger bronchitis attacks which can slide into (fatal) pneumonia, and they work together: coughing aggravates the injury, and the injury stimulates the disease.

-With experience, you'll be able to feel whether the bronchitis is still up in your bronchial tubes or is descending into pneumonia in your lungs, but if your doctor wants an x-ray, go with it.
+With experience, you'll be able to feel whether the bronchitis is still up in your bronchial tubes or is descending into pneumonia in your lungs.

 Again, GET REST and good luck!

 Now would you now like to return to my home page or the main drawings page?